-7 to 9 Year-Old, M, Odd-Eyed, Red and White Turkish Van
+9 Year-Old, M, Odd-Eyed, Red and White Turkish Van

-I would like for him to be adopted as an only pet.
-If a man worked from home alone, for example, and wanted a big buddy as his companion, that would be a perfect situation for Monty.
-He reminds me a little of Ramses, the Bengal, whose bio is on this site.
-For Ramses I wrote “He is a special cat who needs a special man (or woman) to bond with him”.
-Like Ramses, he is a lot of cat and as such he is not a good choice for a busy family with children or for an elderly adopter, or someone with a busy life who is not home much.
+I would like for him to be adopted as an only pet or into the company of an older quiet kitty.
+If a man worked from home alone, for example, and wanted a kitty buddy that would be a perfect situation for Monty.
+He reminds me a little of a Bengal I fostered.
+Like that Bengal, Ramses, Monty is not a good choice for a busy family with children or for an elderly adopter, or someone with a busy life who is not home much.
 Let me be clear.
-He doesn’t need non-stop attention (like my Persian does), he needs non-stop companionship.
-Are you looking for a deep connection?
-He is.
-The chance to bond with him and live with him is a very special opportunity for the right person.
-He is a marvelous character and gets very silly on catnip.
+He doesn’t need nonstop attention (like my Persian does), what he needs is deep companionship.
+Are you looking for that kind of connection?
+Monty is.
+The chance to live with him is a very special opportunity for the right person.
+He is a marvelous cat.
+And gets very silly on catnip.

 Contact Harriet at (831) 336-2983 or email@example.com if you have questions, or send an Adoption Application.
 If you are unable to reach Harriet by phone or email, email us at Info@purebredsplus.org.